-- 1. At the time a manager assumes ongoing and long-term supervisory responsibilities over subordinate staff in job classifications in the same general profession or occupation as the manager, and the manager meets the employment standards for the subordinate's job classification, a department head may request that the Human Resources Director approve an increase in the manager's salary sufficient to create a 5% differential between the manager and the subordinate. - 2.
-Compaction adjustments will not be triggered by the retention adjustment of a subordinate. - 3.
-There may be situations in which a supervising manager's salary is less than a subordinate staff due to: - Performance issues - Subordinate staff is Y-rated - Subordinate staff profession resides in a different market - Subordinate staff received a retention adjustment - 4.
-The differential will take into account applicable elements of compensation where both employees would otherwise be eligible for that compensation (i.e. bilingual skills, licensure, special duty pays, uniform allowances, etc. when they are applicable to both the subordinate and the manager), excluding overtime, call-in, call-back, shift differential, and standby duty pay.
+- 1. At the time a manager assumes ongoing and long-term supervisory responsibilities over subordinate staff in job classifications in the same general profession or occupation as the manager, and the manager meets the employment standards for the subordinate's job classification, a Department Head may request that the Human Resources Director approve an increase in the manager's salary sufficient to create a 5% differential between the manager and the subordinate not to exceed the top of the salary band. - 2.
+The Manager must assume full time consecutive supervision (not incremental) to qualify for the differential.
+Both manager and supervisor assignments must be permanent (not interim/temporary).

+- 3. The Department Head may request a differential after the manager has been in the supervisory role for at least six (6) months.
+No differential will be retroactive. - 4.
+Compaction adjustments will not be triggered by the retention adjustment of a subordinate. - 5.
+There may be situations in which a supervising manager's salary is less than a subordinate staff such as (not an exhaustive list): - Performance issues - Subordinate staff is Y-rated - Subordinate staff profession resides in a different market - Subordinate staff received a retention adjustment - 6.
+The differential will take into account applicable elements of compensation where both employees would otherwise be eligible for that compensation (i.e. bilingual skills, licensure, special duty pays, uniform allowances, etc. when they are applicable to both the subordinate and the manager), excluding overtime, call-in, call-back, shift differential, and standby duty pay. - I. Management Compensation Pool - 1.
+The management compensation increase shall mirror the negotiated salary increase for the largest general employee union and be allocated to departments as a pool to be distributed for annual salary increases. - 2.
+The Salary Band for each Leadership Classification will be adjusted by the total negotiated percentage amount to mirror the largest general employee union. - 3.
+The CEO may designate a percentage of the compensation pool to be used for General Salary Increases (GSI), in alignment with annual management employee performance reviews (EPR).
+The remainder of the pool may be used at Department Head discretion for Merit Salary Increases (MSI) or Equity Salary Increases (ESI) in alignment with criteria established by HR and the CEO. - 4.
+The CEO and Human Resources Director will establish and communicate eligibility criteria and guidelines for GSI, MSI and ESI prior to annual EPR's.